euro-cordex/jsc-cordex/README.md

 ## Option 2: You are a new user of jsc-cordex, a user from your institution shall be added

-All new users need to send a public ssh key; someone from your institution has to vouch for you.
-If this is a first time access, the point of contact of your institution needs to be a member of the EURO-CORDEX community.
+All new users need to send a public ssh key; your institution's POC has to vouch for you.

-Please send a public ssh key to k.goergen@fz-juelich.de, put the person who vouches in CC, informally agree to the Terms of Use and the Privacy Policy.
+Please send a public ssh key to k.goergen@fz-juelich.de, put the institution POC, person who vouches, in CC, informally agree to the Terms of Use and the Privacy Policy.
 I'll forward the information to the jsc-cordex server sysadmins for account creation and inform you once your account has been created and login is possible.

-To limit the admin effort, ideally there is one responsible user per institute who already exists on the machine.
+(To limit the admin effort by creating as few new users as possible, ideally there is one user per institution (e.g., the point of contact per institution or a user from this institution) who already exists on the jsc-cordex machine.
+But if more users per institution are needed for different analyses etc., their accounts can for sure be created.)

 Example on how to generate a new ssh key pair on the command line:
 ```